Space-Charge-Limited van der Waals Spin Transistor

-In contrast, the backward sweep, starting from 0.3~T, displays two sharp conductance transitions, signaling that the system does not evolve via the time-reversed states of the forward sweep.
-To explain, NV imaging determines that the \emph{bottom} layer of the bilayer instead flips at the FM-to-AFM transition on the backward sweep.
-Evidently, the bilayer retains a memory of its negative field training despite exhibiting saturated conductance for the \RR{} state.
-Notably, NV imaging cannot resolve any remanent \RL{} domains within the field-of-view (Fig. \ref{fig:3}d).
-These observations suggest that nanoscale pinning sites, likely along the edge of CrSBr, remain antialigned even at 0.3 T. These defects seed the abrupt reversal of the bottom layer as the field is reduced, as they cannot smoothly expand without increasing the domain wall length.
+In contrast, the backward sweep, starting from 0.3~T, displays two sharp conductance transitions.
+Here, NV imaging determines that the \emph{bottom} layer of the bilayer instead flips at the backward FM-to-AFM transition.
+Evidently, the bilayer retains a memory of its negative field training despite exhibiting saturated conductance for \RR.
+Notably, NV imaging cannot resolve any residual \RL{} domains within the field-of-view (Fig. \ref{fig:3}d).
+These observations suggest that nanoscale pinning sites, likely along the edge of CrSBr, remain antialigned even at 0.3 T. These remnants seed the abrupt reversal of the bottom layer as the field is reduced.
 Finally, after the monolayer flips to $\leftarrow$ at negative field (Fig. \ref{fig:3}e), only the top layer of the bilayer remains to be flipped to complete the AFM-to-FM transition, which occurs by a sudden rotation (Fig. \ref{fig:3}f).
-This understanding, where fields $\ge$0.4~T are needed to polarize the pinning sites and erase the training history, is corroborated by additional field sweeps (see SM \cite{Note1}).
+This understanding, where fields $\ge$0.4~T are needed to polarize the pinning sites and erase the training history, is corroborated by additional field sweeps \cite{Note1}.

-\paragraph*{Gate-controlled interlayer exchange.---} Moreover, NV magnetic imaging allows us to extricate a second effect of gate voltage.
-Figure \ref{fig:4}a presents the device conductance as a function of $V_G$ for several fields.
-The behaviors at $B_b$ = 160 mT and 175~mT are nearly identical to the full AFM and FM states, while intermediate conductances are observed at 165 mT and 170~mT, where an AFM-FM domain wall exists in the bilayer (Fig.~\ref{fig:3}).
+\paragraph*{Gate-controlled interlayer exchange.---} Moreover, NV imaging extricates a second effect of gate voltage, hidden in transport.
+Figure \ref{fig:4}a presents $I_{sd}$ versus $V_G$ for several fields.
+The behaviors at $B_b$ = 160~mT and 175~mT are nearly identical to the full AFM and FM states, while intermediate conductances are observed at 165 mT and 170~mT, where an AFM-FM domain wall exists in the bilayer (Fig.~\ref{fig:3}).
 For both CrI$_3$ \cite{Huang2018,Jiang2018a} and CrSBr \cite{Tabataba-vakili2024}, electron doping is reported to suppress AFM interlayer exchange, lowering the spin-flip field to favor the high-conductance FM state.
-However, electron doping also increases the conductance of the SCST by accumulating free carriers $n_g$ into the channel.
-Thus, the rising conductance with $V_G$ cannot uniquely distinguish a change in the interlayer magnetic order, although we occasionally detect discrete jumps that are not easily explained by a continuous change in carrier concentration.
+However, electron doping also increases the SCST's conductance by accumulating free carriers $n_g$ into the channel.
+Thus, the rising conductance with $V_G$ cannot isolate a change in interlayer magnetic order, although we occasionally detect discrete jumps that are incompatible with a continuous change in carrier concentration.